Political positions of the Republican Party (United States): LGBTQ+ issues

-The Republican platform, as of 2016, is officially opposed to same-sex marriage and other LGBT rights.
+The Republican platform, as of to date, is officially opposed to same-sex marriage and other LGBT issues.
 Groups advocating for LGBT issues inside the party include the Log Cabin Republicans, Young Conservatives for the Freedom to Marry, and College Republicans.
 In the aftermath of the U.S. Supreme Court's ruling in Obergefell v.
 Hodges that ended bans on same-sex marriage nationwide, the Republican Party is divided as to whether to accept the ruling or to fight it by measures such as a possible amendment to the Constitution.
-Individuals such as 2016 Presidential candidates Ted Cruz and Scott Walker have supported an amendment to re-expand government and re-ban same-sex marriages, while other Republican figures such as Jeb Bush (also a 2016 Presidential candidate) have disagreed.
+Individuals such as 2016 presidential candidates Ted Cruz and Scott Walker have supported an amendment to re-expand government and re-ban same-sex marriages, while other Republican figures such as Jeb Bush (also a 2016 presidential candidate) have disagreed.
 The 2016 platform, however, condemned the Supreme Court's ruling and defined marriage as "natural marriage, the union of one man and one woman."

 A November/December 2013 Public Religion Research Institute poll sponsored by the Ford Foundation found that Republicans are divided in their perceptions of their own party: 45% think Republicans are friendly toward LGBT people, while 41% think the party is unfriendly toward them.

-The 1992 Republican presidential platform was the first to oppose same-sex marriage.

 A May 2012 poll found that 37% of Republicans supported a constitutional amendment defining marriage between a man and a woman.
 A November/December 2013 poll found that 63% of Republicans believe same-sex marriage should be left up to individual states to decide.
-In 2017, Pew Research polling found that for the first time a majority of Republicans weren't opposed to same-sex marriage, with 48% against and 47% in favour.
+In 2017, Pew Research polling found that for the first time a majority of Republicans weren't opposed to same-sex marriage, with 48% against and 47% in favor.

 Military service

 The 1992 Republican Party platform adopted support for continuing to exclude homosexuals from the military as a matter of good order and discipline.
 The support for the exclusion of homosexuals from military service would remain in the Republican Party platform until the 2012 Republican Party platform, which removed that language from it.
 A May 2012 United Technologies/National Journal Congressional Connection Poll found that only 41% of Republicans supported restoring the prohibition against gays serving openly in the military.